pytorch/serve/docker/README.md

 ```bash
 ./start.sh --gpu_devices 1,2,3
 ```
+Alternativel, you can use direct commands describe in **Start a container with a TorchServe image** above for cpu and gpu by changing image name

 # Create torch-model-archiver from container

 To create mar [model archive] file for torchserve deployment, you can use following steps

-1. Start container by sharing your local model-store/folder where you have your custom/example mar content as well model-store directory [if not there, create one]
+1. Start container by sharing your local model-store/any directory containing custom/example mar contents as well as model-store directory (if not there, create it)

 ```bash
 docker run --rm -it -p 8080:8080 -p 8081:8081 --name mar -v $(pwd)/model-store:/home/model-server/model-store -v $(pwd)/examples:/home/model-server/examples  torchserve:latest